Rail franchise decision imminent

 - Getting the Metro on track

-The decision will be announced to the Stock Exchange and in a statement to AMs in the Senedd.
+The decision will be announced to the Stock Exchange and in a statement to AMs.

 But details of what the new franchise holder will be offering - and where - including the Metro will not be given this week and are not expected until next month.